ryankicks/data-ads-demo/README.md

     `GNIP_SEARCH_ENDPOINT = 'YOUR_GNIP_FULL_ARCHIVE_SEARCH_ENDPOINT'`

-- To initialize your database, run the from the `tweet-search` directory:
+- To initialize your database, run the from the `data-ads-demo` directory:

   `python manage.py migrate --settings=app.settings_my`

-- To start the server, run the following from the `tweet-search` directory:
+- To start the server, run the following from the `data-ads-demo` directory:

   `fab start`